Harika-SVL/Terraform/notes.md

 #### Creating basic terraform template

 * Create a new folder `hellotf`
-* open visual studio code
+* open Visual Studio Code
 * Create a new file `main` with extension `.tf` - _**main.tf**_
 * Choose any provider